Deborah Streahle

 Health activism; end-of-life care; technology & medicine; STS; material culture; medical museums; psychedelic therapy; senses, emotions, and spatial histories

-Deborah Streahle is a historian of medicine whose research focuses on end-of-life care and health activism in the 20th-century U.S. Additional areas of interest include reproductive health and technology and medicine.
+Deborah Streahle is a historian of medicine and curator whose research focuses on end-of-life care and health activism in the U.S. in the 20th century.
+Additional areas of interest include technology, reproductive health, disability, and alternative medicine.
 She earned a B.A. in Philosophy from Lehigh University and a Ph.D. in History of Science and Medicine from Yale.
-Deborah has taught a variety of history courses for high school and undergraduate students in the HSHM, Yale Young Global Scholars, and Life Worth Living programs.
+Deborah has developed a variety of history courses and workshops for high school and college students in the History of Science, Medicine, and Public Health major, the Yale Young Global Scholars Program, the Life Worth Living Program, and Yale Summer Session.

 As Guest Historian at the Intrepid Museum, Deborah is co-curating an exhibition about Navy medicine on the restored medical facilities of a historic aircraft carrier.
 During her graduate education, she curated five exhibits on topics ranging from surgical tools to disability activism.
 Her research has been featured on COVID Calls, the Dead Ladies Show podcast, and in the Los Angeles Review of Books.
 She is active in disability advocacy on campus.
 In her free time, she hangs out with her family, explores local beaches, eats pizza, and cycles around the region.